abelsj60/my-site/app/data/the-story/story-chapter-two.md

 ---
-title: "The sprite's story"
+title: "Tireless adventure"
 image: '/fantasy-scene-with-blue-dragon-treasure-chest-and-pile-of-golden-coins-d-illustration-707801968.jpg'
 number: 2
 ---

 The boy woke at home the next morning.

-The little lamp sat on his nightside table, glowing only slightly.
+The gold lamp sat on his bedside table.
+It glowed slightly purple.
 "What does that mean," he asked, hoping for a sign.

 None came.
 It was just a lamp.